bohemiyan/DDNS-ipkeeper/README.md

 ## 🎈 Final Words

-IPKeeper isn't just code – it's freedom from the tyranny of static IP pricing!
-Whether you're running a blog, a game server, a home lab, or that weird IoT project that monitors your houseplants, IPKeeper has your back.
+DDNS-ipkeeper isn't just code – it's freedom from the tyranny of static IP pricing!
+Whether you're running a blog, a game server, a home lab, or that weird IoT project that monitors your houseplants, DDNS-ipkeeper has your back.

 **The best part?** Once it's set up, you can literally forget about it.
 Your IP can change 100 times, and your friends will still be able to access your services without you lifting a finger.
 It's like having a personal assistant for your network, except it doesn't judge your 3 AM coding sessions.

 **And for non-coders?** We've made it as simple as editing two text files.
 No programming knowledge required – just copy, paste, and run the commands.
-If you can follow a recipe, you can set up IPKeeper!
+If you can follow a recipe, you can set up DDNS-ipkeeper!

 Now go forth and proxy like the budget-conscious genius you are! 🎊